Terrorism in Turkey: Separatist

 The Kurdish group Kongra-Gel, which has been engaged in armed violence since the 1980s, continued its activities in southeastern Turkey and Iraqi Kurdistan.
 In addition to clashes between the Turkish Armed Forces and KGK in Iraqi Kurdistan, KGK intensified its campaign in Turkey, and was involved in the high-profile kidnapping of a Turkish parliamentary deputy in August 2012.
 Following the incident the group's leader, Abdullah Öcalan, entered into negotiations with Turkey, where he was in custody at the İmralı prison.

 Despite a ceasefire between the government and KGK that remained in place for the duration of peace talks, KGK leaders continued to be frustrated with a lack of constitutional and legal protections.
 With the exception of some clashes in southeast Turkish over the construction of military outposts that Kurdish supporters view as incompatible with the peace process, the ceasefire held until 2015, when the Turkish government ordered the detention of suspected KGK members in Turkey and renewed attacks against KGK camps and weapon caches in Kurdish Iraq.

+Religious

+In the 1980s and 1990s, Jihadist terrorism in Turkey was an isolated phenomenon represented by the Turkish Hezbollah and the Great Eastern Islamic Raiders' Front.
+Since the 2000s, there has been a rise in attacks from Islamist groups, some with links to Al-Qaeda.

+Anti-government

+One group that has been studied by researchers is the Turkish Hezbollah.
+Some scholars have argued that minimizing the risk posed by Iranian-backed Islamist terrorist groups in the 1990s enabled them to escalate their objectives of destroying the secular regime in Turkey and establishing an Iranian-style theocratic republic.

+Hate (bias-motivated crime)

+In July 1993, an arson attack took place where extremists set fire to a hotel where a cultural festival was taking place.
+Islamic groups attacked and threatened Jewish personalities and the Jewish community in Turkey.

+According to the Stockholm Center for Freedom, the most targeted religious groups in 2022 were Alevis and Christians.

+International

+Origin of the group outside the country.

+Anti-government

 In October 2014 Kurds were protesting against both the Turkish authorities and sympathizers of ISIL while Turkish soldiers have been observed to have a "soft stance" towards ISIL militants and even killing a female protester against ISIL.